 Putting together a book of memories for the deceased's family can be a beautiful gift alternative to flowers.

-Whether it’s a collection of photographs the family may not have seen before, or a few handwritten memories of their loved one, a collage like this can offer a lot of comfort during this time when the bereaved will want to cherish all memories of their loved one.
+It could be a collection of photographs the family may not have seen before, or a few handwritten memories of their loved one.
+A collage like this can offer a lot of comfort for the bereaved and be cherished for many years to come.

 A gift like this is likely to be less expensive than flowers, feel more special and last a lot longer.